j-cahill/j-cahill.github.io/_posts/2019-08-21-10_minutes_to_pandas_pt1.md

     ## 2013-01-03  0.143935 -0.233053 -0.618928 -0.514150  2.0  5.0
     ## 2013-01-04  0.463793  0.984832 -0.698747 -0.564141  3.0  5.0

-To get the boolean mask where values are nan.
+To get the boolean mask where values are nan:

 ``` python
 print(pd.isna(df1))